robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-vertex-cover.md

 **Formal Proof:**

 **Forward Direction (3-SAT satisfiable → Vertex Cover exists):**
-- If \phi is satisfiable, pick vertices corresponding to true literals
+- If φ is satisfiable, pick vertices corresponding to true literals
 - For each variable, pick the vertex corresponding to its truth value (n vertices)
 - For each clause, pick 2 vertices from its triangle that aren't already covered (2m vertices)
 - Total: n + 2m vertices covering all edges